Skip to main content

 Some Frank Langella trivia

-By Asides, Humour, NZ and Theatre
+By Asides, Humour, NZ, Theatre

 Here’s a New York Times profile of Frost/Nixon star, and great character actor, Frank Langella.
 Langella once bought the Broadway rights to the hit kiwi “comedy” Ladies’ Night and author Anthony McCarten told me once of sitting in Langella’s trailer in Hollywood collaborating on the American-ization of the play that may or may not have eventually become The Full Monty.
 Periodically, Langella would have to excuse himself and visit the set: “Excuse me, I have to go and make love to Ellen Barkin.”